-Connect the red positive (+) cable to the positive (+) terminal of the vehicle with the dead battery.
+6. Connect the red positive (+) cable to the positive (+) terminal of the vehicle with the dead battery.
 Or use a remote positive (+) terminal if the vehicle has one.

-Don't let the other end touch metal.
+7. Don't let the other end touch metal.
 Connect it to the positive (+) terminal of the good battery.
 Use a remote positive (+) terminal if the vehicle has one.

-Now connect the black negative (-) cable to the good battery's negative (-) terminal.
+negative (-) cable to the good battery's negative (-) terminal.
 Don't let the other end touch anything until the next step.